Cleaning Business Insurance and Bonding

 Cleaning professional calculating cost of insurance for their business.

-A small cleaning business can expect to pay less for insurance than a larger business.
+Small cleaning businesses usually pay less for insurance than larger businesses.
 Several factors affect the cost of cleaning insurance, including:

 • The type of cleaning services you offer (maid services, janitorial, Airbnb, etc.)

-• Business equipment and property, such as vacuum cleaners, carpet cleaners, etc.
+• Business equipment and property, such as vacuum cleaners and carpet cleaners

 • Your business location, as well as where you operate